StDevon/Netflix-Data-Exploration-SQL/README.md

 # Netflix-Data-Exploration-SQL
-SQL analysis of Netflix dataset
+SQL analysis of the Netflix dataset

 # Running instructions

-Create database using:
+Create the database using:
 ```
 .\setup.ps1
 ```